-Our music majors are entering college with excellent performing and academic skills, but with less experience in critical listening and musical analysis.
+Our music majors and minors are entering college with excellent performing and academic skills, but with less experience in critical listening and musical analysis.
 Our mission is to help your son or daughter to become a music professional with comprehensive abilities in all facets of music.
 This begins by developing their knowledge and experience with music from all historical periods and a variety of cultures and styles.
 We believe that red2go supports our goal of providing intensive and compelling learning opportunities in the study of music.

-You have a few options...
+You have two options...